Blackberry: Ecology

 Blackberry leaves are food for certain caterpillars; some grazing mammals, especially deer, are also very fond of the leaves.
 Caterpillars of the concealer moth Alabonia geoffrella have been found feeding inside dead blackberry shoots.
-When mature, the berries are eaten and their seeds dispersed by mammals, such as the red fox, American black bear and the Eurasian badger, as well as by small birds.
+When mature, the berries are eaten and their seeds dispersed by mammals, such as the red fox, American black bear, and the Eurasian badger, as well as by small birds.

 Blackberries grow wild throughout most of Europe.
-They are an important element in the ecology of many countries, and harvesting the berries is a popular pastime.
-However, their rigorous growth and tendency to grow unchecked if not managed correctly means that the plants are also considered a weed, sending down roots from branches that touch the ground, and sending up suckers from the roots.
+They are an important element in the ecology of many countries, and harvesting the berries is a common pastime.
+However, their vigorous growth and tendency to grow unchecked if not managed correctly mean that the plants are also considered a weed, sending down roots from branches that touch the ground, and sending up suckers from the roots.
 In some parts of the world, such as in Australia, Chile, New Zealand, and the Pacific Northwest of North America, some blackberry species, particularly Rubus armeniacus (Himalayan blackberry) and Rubus laciniatus (evergreen blackberry), are naturalized and considered an invasive species and a noxious weed.

 Blackberry fruits are red when unripe, leading to an old expression that "blackberries are red when they're green".